James Herbsleb is a Professor in the

 Institute for Software Research in the School of Computer

-Science at Carnegie Mellon University, where he serves as
+Science at Carnegie Mellon University.

 His research interests lie primarily in the intersection

 work, and socio-technical systems, focusing on such areas